mduse88/splitwise-free-analytics/README.md

 - **Interactive Dashboard**: Monthly and category charts, dynamic filters, and search
 - **Complete Backup**: JSON and CSV with all Splitwise data (including payments, users, repayments)
 - **Full History**: Retrieves ALL expenses from first to last via automatic pagination
-- **Monthly Automation**: Report sent on the 1st of each month via email
+- **Rich Email Reports**: Monthly summary with trends, top categories, and Google Drive link (no attachment)
-- **Google Drive Backup**: Automatic cloud storage of data and reports
+- **Google Drive Backup**: Automatic cloud storage with file sharing to recipients
 - **Data Export**: Download all data in CSV format from the dashboard

 ---